anonymoustech1234/Divisive_Normalization/README.md

 - `experiments`: directly executable python file for experiments / tests
 - `modules`: important modules to perform experiments
 - `structures`: this project's core structure: implementation of divisive normalization
-- `notebooks`: contains notebooks for prototypes and visualizations